January 8–13, 2011 nor'easter: Impact

 The storm affected portions of New Jersey, New York, much of Connecticut, Rhode Island, and Massachusetts overnight late Tuesday into Wednesday, January 12, 2011.
 Although the storm was expected to intensify to become a blizzard, New York City was spared from the worst.
 The city's public schools remained open.
 By Wednesday morning, Central Park had received 9.1 inches of snow; however, a lot of the areas in central and eastern Long Island had seen 15 to 20 inches of snow before it all ended.
 In Edison, New Jersey, there was a reported snowfall total of 10.2 inches of snow.

 Connecticut bore the brunt of the storm, with many locations checking in with snowfall totals of 20 to 30 inches.
 Heavy snow caused the roof of an apartment building in Norwich to collapse, forcing the evacuation of 10 residents.
 The storm forced state troopers to close a 50-mile stretch of Interstate 95 in southwest Connecticut due to numerous trucks becoming stuck on the highway in the snow.
 The storm also caused the bubble covering the Cheshire Community Pool in Cheshire, Connecticut, to collapse, forcing its closure for the season.

-This blizzard together with blizzards later in the month is estimated to have led to a loss of 150,000 jobs in the United States for January.
+This storm together with others later in the month is estimated to have led to a loss of 150,000 jobs in the United States for January.